eclipse-hawkbit/hawkbit/README.md

 # Releases and Roadmap

-* We are currently working on the first formal release under the Eclipse banner: 0.1 (see [Release 0.1 branch](https://github.com/eclipse/hawkbit/tree/release-train-0.1)).
-* The master branch contains future development towards 0.2.
-We are currently focusing on:
+* In the upcoming release 0.2:
-  * Rollout Management for large scale rollouts.
+  * Rollout management for large scale update campaigns.
   * Clustering capabilities for the update server.
-  * Upgrade of Spring Boot and Vaadin dependencies.
+  * Upgrade of Spring Boot and Vaadin dependencies (Boot 1.4, Vaadin 7.7).
+  * Improvements on modularization and customizability based on Spring's auto-configuration mechanism.
+  * Provide Spring Boot Starters for custom apps based on hawkBit.
+  * Provide standard runtime by means of Spring Boot based hawkBit update server (and hopefully a docker image).
   * And of course tons of usability improvements and bug fixes.
+* Future releases
+  * Complete repository refactoring.
+  * Integrate with Eclipse hono as DMF provider.
+  * Flexible DMF messaging infrastructure (e.g. with Spring Cloud Stream).
+  * Migrate to Spring Framework 5, Spring Boot 2 and Vaadin 8
+  * Re-evaluate JPA as persistence provider (e.g. look into jOOQ)